codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 Builds on macOS premium VM, Linux standard VM, and Linux premium VM do not have free build minutes and are charged at the rates shown below.

-Each extra build concurrency allows to run an additional build in paralel.
-For example, two extra build concurrencies allow to run three builds in paralel.
-Consider Business plan or Enterprise plan if more than three concurrent builds are required.

 | **Item**  | **Price**                                                                                                                                                       |
 | ------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | macOS premium VM         | $0.095 / minute                                                                                                                                                 |